What is Red Light Therapy?

 There are so many benefits of red light therapy that we gave them their own page and you can find that here.

-In study after study all over the world, there are no reported adverse side effects from red light therapy.
+In study after study all over the world, there are no reported adverse side effects.
 There are some precautions you should consider before beginning your treatment, however.
 Please review them by reading the article, “Red Light Therapy Side Effects,” here.

 Does Red Light Therapy Work?